acastrops/H1B-Site/README.md

 Repository for the first project in the Data Storage and Retrieval class.
 Fall 2017.

 Deadline is October 31st (or 3 weeks, roughly).

-* 2017-10-12: Created a basic flask/skeleton framework that can connect to the remote (currently empty) database.
-Shared the secrets file on Google Drive, which goes in '<project root>/h1b/'.

 ## Installation

  * Create a virtual Python environment with `virtualenv`.
 Run `python package_and_run.py` to package the app and start the server.
-After it's packaged you can just do `flask run`.
+This also sets the environment variables needed for `flask` to run, so as of right now this script needs to run every time to start up the server.

+* Shared the `secrets` file on Google Drive, which goes in `<project root>/h1b/`.

 ## Data Source